Dan Byrne

 |

-Patrick is a Partner at the London office of DLA Piper UK LLP and Co-Chair of the Global Investigations & Compliance Group.
+Patrick is a Partner at the London office of BNY and Co-Chair of the Global Investigations & Compliance Group.
 Patrick represents companies and individuals across high risk sectors and high risk jurisdictions, and has been involved with a number of high profile investigations and prosecutions – including Global Investigations Review’s “Most Important Case of 2020”: SFO v Barclay’s Bank.
 He works on a range of matters from proactive compliance programme design and implementation, to responding to government investigations and prosecutions, including the DoJ, SFO and World Bank.
 He previously lead the Bribery & Corruption Divisions at the UK Serious Fraud Office and has been a specialist criminal law advocate at 9 Bedford Row.
 In addition, Patrick also holds positions as; Master of the Bench of the Honourable Society of Gray’s Inn; Approved Advocacy Trainer for the Honourable Society of the Middle Temple; Pupil Supervisor and Trustee of the Fraud Advisory Panel.

 |